INTI-CMNB/kicad_auto_test/README.md

 * zbar-tools
 * procps
 * xlsx2csv
+* pandoc (+texlive-latex-base and texlive-latex-recommended)

 Notes:
 * git is used by coveralls
 * imagemagick and ghostscipt are used to compare images and PDFs on tests
 * librsvg2-bin is used to add SVG support to imagemagick
 * x11-utils provides xprop
+* pandoc can convert markdown to PDF (for KiBot reports)